kamenco/spock/README.md

 - A count-up counter.
 On reaching a certain number, for example 10, one round will be won.
 The round counter will be added to count the won and lost rounds.
 Then all variables will be reset to 0 or blank.

 - Some basic animation to the pictures can be added to add some nice visual effects to the project.
 Perhaps the picture can enlarge slightly for the winning player and decrease in size slightly for the losing computer and vice-versa.
 Or perhaps by adding some wings that will flap cheerefully when win and fall down sadly when lose.
 - This project can target young children and children and people with Down's syndrom provided I change the melodies with such appropriate for children.
 A lot more melodies should be used and the streaming of music should go until the player decides to stop.
 The melodies should be chosen randomly or in order of their appearence.
+For that definetely must dig deeper into "Java Script for Sound Artists" by William Tutner.

  ---